IddoSadeh/noname/README.md

 -  every time i make changes, do the following:

-To update your online book, make changes to your book’s content on the main branch of your repository, re-build your book with <code>jupyter-book build name/</code> and then use <code>ghp-import -n -p -f name/_build/html</code> as before to push the newly built HTML to the <code>gh-pages</code> branch.
+To update your online book, make changes to your book’s content on the main branch of your repository, re-build your book with
+ <code>jupyter-book build name/</code>
+and then use
+ <code>ghp-import -n -p -f name/_build/html</code>
+to push the newly built HTML to the
+<code>gh-pages</code> branch.

 ## Publishing the website